 Previously, this resource was available to the club industry as a hands-on training manual, which explored core competency areas for the assistant manager or department manager and senior supervisors in the club.
-This new modular program is designed to take approximately two years to complete, while working under the professional guidance of a sponsoring manager/mentor and now addresses all 10 CMAA Competency areas.
+This new modular program is designed to take approximately two to three years to complete, while working under the professional guidance of a mentor and now addresses all 10 CMAA Competency areas.

 The revision and expansion process has taken more than two years under the direction of CMAA Senior Vice President of Professional Development, Jason Koenigsfeld, Ph.D., and MSU hospitality faculty guru Jack Ninemeier, Ph.D., and CMAA’s Academic Advisor Joe Perdue.
 New topics have been added and all of the materials have been reviewed and edited to reflect current practices in the industry.

 The program will now be presented as an online, interactive 12 module program that can be completely in its entirety, by specialization or by individual topic.
 Each module will be accompanied by a PowerPoint to supplement the education from the mentor.
 This rich resource will be accessible online through CMAA University.

 1. Club Governance and Organization2.
 Financial Management3.
 Communications and Interpersonal Skills (Coming Soon!)4.
 Career in Club Management (Coming Soon!)